ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - SQL statements are issued from a gateway node.
 - The gateway node locates node with the leaseholder replica.
-- All read and write requests go through the leaseholder, it contains the latest, verified replica.
-The leaseholder simply sends back the requested data to the gateway node.
+- All read and write requests go through the leaseholder, so it contains the latest, verified replica.
+- For reads, the leaseholder simply sends back the requested data to the gateway node.
 @ulend
 @snapend